ebullient/ttrpg-convert-cli/README.md

   ]
 ```

+This includes various races and feats, but includes information about familiars.
+When used in this manner, the cli tool can help make very precise modifications in the kind of information to which you give players access for a campaign.

 ## Templates

 This application uses the [Qute Templating Engine](https://quarkus.io/guides/qute).
 You can make simple customizations to markdown output by copying a template from `src/main/resources/templates`, making the desired modifications, and then specifying that template on the command line.